Enter the Haggis: Return to Enter the Haggis

-In November 2015 the band announced a return to Celtic rock influences and the Enter the Haggis name, acknowledging that the name change had not gone over well with fans.
+In November 2015, the band announced a return to Celtic rock influences and the Enter the Haggis name, acknowledging that the name change had not gone over well with fans.
 The announcement coincided with the release of Cheers and Echoes, a compilation album to mark the band's 20th anniversary, consisting of songs spanning the period of 1998 to 2015.

-In 2015, Enter the Haggis released Live at The Westcott, a compilation of favorite songs recorded live at The Westcott Theater in Syracuse, NY in October 2014.
+In 2015, Enter the Haggis released Live at The Westcott, a compilation of favorite songs recorded live at The Westcott Theater in Syracuse, New York, in October 2014.
 An EP titled Broken Arms was released in late 2016.
 In 2020, following another Kickstarter campaign to cover production costs, they released their ninth studio album,The Archer's Parade, via a livestream listening party.

-In December 2022, Mark Abraham, band member of 22 years, resigned as bassist for Enter The Haggis.
-Fans were very disappointed to see Mark leave, but the band announced on December 30th 2022 that Caroline Browning would be joining them as their new bassist.
-Caroline Browning had previously filled in for Mark Abraham when needed as well as played in House of Hamill with Brian Buchannan and Rose Baldino.
+As of 2022, Rose Baldino (formerly of Burning Bridget Cleary) has been included in press materials as a full band member.
+She had previously appeared on stage with Enter the Haggis on tour, besides being a member of House of Hamill with her husband Brian Buchanan.
+In December 2022, Mark Abraham, band member of 22 years, resigned as bassist for Enter The Haggis, and the band announced that Caroline Browning would be joining them as their new bassist.
+Browning had previously filled in for Mark Abraham when needed as well as played in House of Hamill.
+Tom Barraco joined the band on drums during the summer tour of 2023.

+In February 2024, the band announced by email that Trevor Lewington would be taking a leave of absence due to the illness of his child, and that the band would tour without him.
+Later that year, the band announced that after 30 years they will retire from touring after a series of shows, ending on March 16, 2025.